 Thank you, Ms. Gaul, for sharing how SEL is continuing to impact your students as you Move This World from home!
 Your work not only impacts your students and their families, but teachers and their families as well!

 This time of school closures has brought unprecedented challenges for all of us, and schools have had to shift to remote learning very quickly.
-Our partner schools have navigated those challenges with SEL at the forefront of their work, and we hope their stories give you ideas about supporting SEL in your school community, too!
+Our partner schools have navigated those challenges with SEL programs at the forefront of their work, and we hope their stories give you ideas about supporting SEL in your school community, too!

 Are you ready to implement social emotional learning in your district or school?
 Share your information and we’ll be in touch!